damilojohn/AIgenda/readme.md

-Backend for ToDo List app
+Python backend for an AI-to-do list app